Social & Emotional Survival Skills

 – Barnell H.

-Join us for this weekend of learning and practicing social and emotional survival skills for the 21st-century human.
+Join us for a weekend of practicing and gathering social and emotional survival skills.

-In this experiential workshop, we will learn to listen deeply to ourselves and others as we cultivate our intuition, build our resilience, and strengthen our ability to stay true to ourselves in the heat of conflict.
+In this experiential workshop, we will learn to listen deeply to ourselves and others as we cultivate our intuition, build our resilience practices, and strengthen our ability to stay true to ourselves in the heart of conflict.
+What would be possible if we leaned into love and compassion in hard moments?
+Can we view conflict as an opportunity to deepen intimacy and care in our relationships?

 In this workshop you will:

-• Connect to and honor the earth (as you learn to stay grounded in any circumstance in life)
+• Connect to and honor the earth and our interconnectedness

 • Explore cutting-edge science on the crucial role the heart plays in your health and well-being